Chronology

 1995

-Giampiero Ottavi begins working at the Tarot Garden as gardener.
-Pierre Marie Lejeune designs and executes furniture in iron and glass.
-In 1995-1996, almost all of the mosaics for the sculptures are complete.
+Giampiero Ottavi begins his work as a gardener in the Tarot Garden.
+Pierre Marie Lejeune designs and creates iron and glass furniture.
+Between 1995 and 1996, almost all the mosaics for the sculptures were completed.

-Pallas Athéna and Thoëris outside of the studio, 1990.
-Photo: © Laurent Condominas Crew working on the floor of the The Emperor’s Castle.
-Photo: © Unknown Mario Botta and Niki de Saint Phalle in her La Jolla studio, 1994.
+Pallas Athéna e Thoëris outside the studio, 1990.
+Photo: © Laurent Condominas Team working on tea floor The Emperor.
+Photo: © Unknown Mario Botta and Niki de Saint Phalle in his studio in La Jolla 1994.
 Photo: © Julie Bubar

 1996-2002